tdwg/vocab/documentation-specification.md

 **3.3.3 Term list documents**

 A term list is a document that contains a series of term entries that can be easily read and understood by humans.
 Each vocabulary will have at least one term list that contains terms that are defined by the standard that contains it.
 Vocabularies may also have term lists that contain terms that are borrowed from other vocabularies that define those terms.
-For lists of terms that are defined by the standard, the term list is identified by the IRI of the namespace used by the terms on that list.
+For lists of terms that are defined by the standard, the term list is identified by the IRI of the namespace used by the terms on that list, and that namespace IRI must dereference to the term list document that contains the terms from that namespace.
 For lists of terms borrowed from other vocabularies, any IRI may be used.
-It is permissible for the borrowed terms to be included in the same list as the terms defined by the standard.
+Although the lists of borrowed terms will be identified by a different IRI, it is permissible for the borrowed terms to be included in the same human-readable term list document as the terms defined by the standard.
+In that case, the borrowed term IRI should be designed so that it will dereference to the page on which the borrowed terms are listed (e.g. through use of a hash appended to the namespace IRI).

 **3.3.3.1 Term list metadata**

 Term lists containing terms defined by TDWG must include the following items in their header in addition to those required for documents in general:

 **Namespace URI** - the IRI that identifies the term list.
 [Do we specify that term URIs should follow the slash URI pattern?
-In that case the term list URI would be the same as the namespace vs. a possible discrepancy caused by the trailing # on hash URIs - namespace with, vocabulary IRI without??? see https://www.w3.org/TR/swbp-vocab-pub/#naming; SKOS example]
+That's been the case for DwC and AC, but not the TDWG ontology.
+In the case of slash URI, the term list URI would be the same as the namespace vs. a possible discrepancy caused by the trailing # on hash URIs - namespace with, vocabulary IRI without??? see https://www.w3.org/TR/swbp-vocab-pub/#naming; SKOS example]

 **Preferred namespace abbreviation** - the preferred abbreviation for the term list namespace.

 Each term entry on the list should include the following items.

 **Term name** (required) - The term name is a controlled value that represents the class, property, or concept described by the term definition.
-The term name is composed of the local name part of the term IRI, with a prepended namespace abbreviation (QName) that is defined in the introduction to the vocabulary list.
+The term name is composed of the local name part of the term IRI, with a prepended namespace abbreviation (QName) that is defined in the header section of the vocabulary list document.
 [RECIPES] The term name is often related to the meaning of the term, but users must not attempt to understand the meaning of the term by interpreting its name.
 Rather, the term definition should be consulted.
 [Should it be required that the QName be included for terms defined by the standard?
-AC does, DwC doesn't.]
+AC does, DwC doesn't.
+Example: "ac:caption" vs. "caption", or "dwc:recordedBy" vs. "recordedBy"]

 **Label** (optional?
 DwC doesn't list it in the human-readable representation) - The label is a word or short phrase that serves as a human-readable name for the term.